hrolfrc/bib-ami/README.md

 # bib-ami

-A Python tool to merge and clean BibTeX files.
-Currently, it consolidates all `.bib` files from a directory into a single output file.
-Future versions will include deduplication, DOI validation, and metadata refreshing.
+A Python tool to merge, deduplicate, and clean BibTeX files.
+It consolidates `.bib` files from a directory, removes duplicate entries, validates DOIs, scrapes missing DOIs using CrossRef/DataCite APIs, and refreshes metadata for accurate citations.

 ## Installation
 ```bash